 Consume milk in the morning with breakfast without any added sugar to replenish the depleted levels of glutamine in your body.
 It will also strengthen your bones in the process.

-Have two whole eggs and three egg whites for breakfast to provide your body with the required amount of vitamins, minerals, and amino acids.
-You can also have boiled, fried or poached eggs or omelet to add taste and variety to your meal.
+Eggs are also a good source of glutamine.
+Hundred grams of eggs contain 0.6 g glutamine.
+Depending on your daily requirement, you may consume eggs for breakfast or lunch to provide your body with the required amount of vitamins, minerals, and amino acids.
+Have boiled, fried or poached eggs or omelet to add taste and variety to your meal.

 Yogurt has many health benefits, such as improving gut bacteria count and enhancing digestion.
 Include it in your diet if you are looking for a dietary source of glutamine.
 Make sure that the yogurt you consume is from grass-fed milk.